-SEL in Nashville
+SEL in Action

-Aligned programs.
-Nashville has adopted eight evidence-based SEL programs (Responsive Classroom, Olweus Bullying Prevention Program, Project-Based Learning, Restorative Practices, PBIS, COMP (Classroom Organization and Management Program), Second Step, and Mindfulness).
+Aligned programs: Nashville has adopted eight evidence-based SEL programs (Responsive Classroom, Olweus Bullying Prevention Program, Project-Based Learning, Restorative Practices, PBIS, COMP (Classroom Organization and Management Program), Second Step, and Mindfulness).
 SEL is aligned to all district initiatives.

-Integration.
-The district has helped educators understand the connections between SEL and the Tennessee (Common Core) standards.
+Integration: The district has helped educators understand the connections between SEL and the Tennessee (Common Core) standards.
 SEL strategies are also included in the latest edition of COMP, the district’s classroom management approach.

-Schools are piloting School Climate/SEL school walk-through protocols for use in principal consultations and for providing targeted support to ensure the most effective SEL practices for adults and students.
+- Schools are piloting School Climate/SEL school walk-through protocols for use in principal consultations and for providing targeted support to ensure the most effective SEL practices for adults and students.
 The School Climate/SEL walk-through tool development has been a three-year collaborative effort among various departments (Leadership and Learning, Student Support Services, Research Assessment and Evaluation, and Human Capital), as well as support from the CASEL consultants.

 - The district has a dedicated SEL organization on Blackboard, an online platform where educators can find resources and supports for implementing and sustaining SEL best practices in a blended learning environment.
 SEL professional learning models the integration of SEL and academics, using engaging and interactive learning structures that connect to the five SEL core competencies.